BRIEF-Bezeq Israel Telecom Q4 results

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Forecast in Reuters poll to post revenue of 2.25 billion shekels, net profit of 409 million shekels
+* Bezeq forecast in Reuters poll to post Q4 net profit of 349.2 million shekels, revenue 2.6 billion shekels

+* Bezeq to pay dividend of 776 million shekels or 0.28 shekel/share for second half of 2015

-* Sees 2015 net profit of 1.5 billion shekels, EBITDA of 4.2 billion shekels (Reporting By Tova Cohen)
+* Bezeq sees 2016 profit of 1.4 billion shekels, EBITDA of 4.2 billion shekels Further company coverage: (Reporting by Tova Cohen)

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.